Prevent Healthcare Data Breaches: A 12-Step Guide

-Learn to spot the warning signs that indicate an employee, contractor, or partner may pose a security risk to your organization.
+Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

-• Compromised insiders created through credential theft are the fastest-growing threat category and the hardest to detect.
+• Compromised insiders are the fastest-growing insider threat category.
+The credentials are real, so your tools see legitimate access.
+That makes them the hardest category to detect.

-• Behavioral indicators like unusual access patterns and policy violations often appear weeks before technical indicators surface.
+• Behavioral indicators like unusual access patterns and policy violations often appear weeks before technical ones.
+Your tools won’t flag these.
+Managers and coworkers notice them first.

-83% of organizations experienced at least one insider attack in the past year (IBM).
-The average cost? $4.88 million per incident.
+83% of organizations experienced at least one insider attack in the past year (source).
+The average cost of a malicious insider breach? $4.92 million (IBM).

 But here’s what most security teams miss: insider threats aren’t just disgruntled employees.
 Compromised insiders (employees whose credentials have been stolen) now account for one in three attacks.
 The employee has no idea their account is being used.